 Book of the Month

 These featured books are from our Books Matter collection.
 The books teach about bias, promote respect for diversity, encourage social action and reinforce themes addressed in A WORLD OF DIFFERENCE® Institute education programs.
-For educators and parents/caregivers of children ages zero to twelve, reading these books with children is an excellent way to talk about these important concepts at home and in the classroom.
+For educators and parents/caregivers of children and teens, reading these books with young people is an excellent way to talk about these important concepts at home and in the classroom.

-To help teachers expand upon children’s learning from the book, each Book of the Month has a Book Discussion Guide which includes key vocabulary, discussion questions, three extension activities and links to additional ADL resources.
+To help educators and parent/family members expand upon children’s learning from the book, each Book of the Month has an Educator Discussion Guide and a Parent/Family Discussion Guide, which includes discussion questions, activities, talking points and additional resources.

 Author: Katie Yamasaki